Reichenbachian/adlframework/examples/MNIST/README.md

-This script trains a basic classifier on a simple network.
+## MNIST Classifier
+This directory is a solution to the classic MNIST discriminator problem.